See the Colorful Sights From A Different View

 For well over a century, trains have been chugging through New Hampshire valleys, winding along ridges and climbing mountain peaks, steeping visitors in the exquisite beauty of the state’s natural wonders.
 So this fall, consider sitting back, relaxing and enjoying fall foliage from one of the many scenic train rides, some of which feature five-course meals, snacks and family-friendly entertainment.

-So—are you ready to plan your fall getaway?
-Be sure to check out our foliage tracker to make sure you hit your destination at justtt the right time.
+Ready to plan your fall getaway?
+Be sure to check our foliage tracker to make sure you hit your destination at justtt the right time for peak foliage.